Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

 Senior Legal Affairs Writer for The Texas Lawbook

 Mark Curriden is a lawyer and journalist for The Texas Lawbook, The Dallas Morning News, and the ABA Journal.
-He also holds the position of Writer in Residence at the SMU Dedman School of Law.

 Mark is the author of the best selling book Contempt of Court: A Turn-of-the-Century Lynching That Launched a Hundred Years of Federalism.
 The book received the American Bar Association’s Silver Gavel Award and numerous other honors.
 He also is a frequent lecturer at bar associations, law firm retreats, judicial conferences and other events.
 His CLE presentations have been approved for ethics credit in nearly every state.